LEDs - Light 'em, Without Smokein'em!

 The Once and Not Forever Forward Voltage

 The forward voltage can shift over time.
-So, even if you tested each LED you were going to use, and then adjusted the supply to just the right voltage to run it at the current you chose, after awhile, that same LED would either smoke, or noticeably dim down, depending the direction of the forward voltage change.
+So, even if you tested each LED you were going to use, and then adjusted the supply to just the right voltage to run it at the current you chose, after awhile, that same LED would either smoke, or grow noticeably dimmer, depending the direction of the forward voltage change.
 In all the LEDs that I've witnessed this happening to, the forward voltage increased.
-If you current regulate the LED, a shift in forward voltage will have no consequence, as long as the current regulator can raise the voltage to compensate without loosing current regulation.
+If you current regulate the LED, a shift in forward voltage will have no consequence, as long as the current regulator can supply the required voltage—which isn't likely to be a problem, since the voltage changes we're talking about, here, are quite small.

 The forward voltage will also change with temperature.
 And the temperature will change, because, even in an LED, not all of the power is converted to light--some of it will become heat.
 When an LED junction rises in temperature, the forward impedance drops.
 If the LED junction is powered by a constant voltage, this will result in a current increase.
 With increased current comes more heat and with more heat, lower impedance resulting in more current and so on until the LED goes not so gently into that good night.